 - Repetitive strenuous activities

-- Traumatic blow to the back, such as in a fall or in a vehicle accident
+- Traumatic blow to the back, such as in a vehicle accident

 - Long periods of sitting without proper back support